 3. Check for work-study.

 If you are eligible based on your FAFSA, the Federal Work-Study Program gives you the option to earn money through a part-time job to help with your expenses.
-The dollar amount listed in your financial aid letter is the maximum you can earn in the academic year through your work-study job.
+The dollar amount or number of hours listed in your financial aid letter is the maximum you can earn or work during the academic year through your work-study job.
 Positions are available on and off campus.
 The goal of the program is to provide you with the opportunity to gain work experience related to your area of study and/or a chance to give back to the surrounding community.
 However, not all available jobs will fit this description.
 Work-study jobs can include staffing the school library, working in the mail room, or serving in a dining facility.
 You will be paid hourly and earn at least federal minimum wage.
-Your employer or the school’s financial aid office will assign your hours based on your course load and academic progress.
+Your employer or the school’s financial aid office will assign your hours each semester based on your course load and academic progress.
 Each school has a different method for handling federal work-study.
 If you have not received any information on the program, contact the school’s financial aid office and ask the following questions:

 - Will I be assigned a work-study job or will I be able to choose where I apply?

 - Where can I go to find a list of available work-study jobs?